DamoM73/digital-solutions-text-2025/content/08_sql/11_update.md

 :::{dropdown} Learning Goals
 By the end of this section you will:
+- understand the use of the UPDATE statement to change the values of an existing record
+- know how to write an UPDATE statement
 :::

 The `UPDATE` statement is used to modify the existing records in a table.